Skip to content

 The Tremiti Islands, located off the coast of Gargano, are a group of five small islands that form a nature reserve.
 The reserve protects the islands’ unique ecosystems, crystal-clear waters, and marine biodiversity.
 Visitors can enjoy snorkelling, diving, and exploring picturesque landscapes.

 These are just a few examples of the nature reserves in Puglia.
-Each reserve offers opportunities for outdoor activities, nature exploration, and the conservation of the region’s natural heritage.
+Each reserve offers opportunities for outdoor activities, nature exploration, and conserving the region’s natural heritage.

 Practical Tips for Visiting Puglia’s Beaches

-Best time to visit: The peak season for visiting Puglia’s beaches is from June to September.
+Best time to visit: June to September is the peak season for visiting Puglia’s beaches.
 For fewer crowds, consider visiting during the shoulder seasons of May or October.

 Beach access: While many beaches in Puglia are free to access, some may require a fee for parking or the use of facilities such as sunbeds and umbrellas.
 Make sure to check the local regulations before visiting a particular beach.

-Safety: Most popular beaches in Puglia have lifeguards on duty during the peak season.
+Safety: During the peak season, most popular beaches in Puglia have lifeguards on duty.
 However, it’s essential to exercise caution when swimming, especially in areas with strong currents or rocky coastlines.

 Beach etiquette: To ensure an enjoyable experience for everyone, be respectful of other beachgoers by keeping noise levels down, not littering, and avoiding encroaching on others’ space.